overturetool/vdm2c/readme.md

-# VDM 2 C
+# VDM2C

-The VDM 2 C project aims to develop a VDM to C translation that allows generated VDM specifications to be executed on smaller devices which has a C or C++ compiler avaliable.
+The VDM2C project aims to develop a VDM-to-C translation that allows generated VDM specifications to be executed on smaller devices which has a C or C++ compiler available.

 The translation aims to support most of the common constructs in VDM and therefore will have an overhead compared to dedicated C code.